Christy-Lo/Financial-Fraud-Detection-Using-Text-Mining/README.md

 - The confusion matrix and network graph are generated in "Confusion_Matrix.ipynb" and "RelationGenerator.ipynb"

 ## Acknowledgement
-We have refer to different tutorial throughout the project and we do not own the code.
+We would also thanks Dr. K. P. Chow's research team for sharing their research data.
+We do not own any of the data.
+We have also refer to different tutorial throughout the project and we do not own the code.
 The links are stated when their code are adopted.
-We would also thanks Dr. K. P. Chow's research team for sharing data.
-We do not own any of the data.